Coach delivered relationship education programs for male high school students

 Characteristics of primary studies included in the Intervention Review

-Study and location Design Intervention Sample Outcome categories
+Study and location Design Intervention Sample Risk of bias rating

 Abebe et al. (2017); Jones (2021); Miller et al. (2020) United States Randomised controlled trial